4-Nitrophenol: Properties

-4-Nitrophenol shows two polymorphs in the crystalline state.
+It shows two polymorphs in the crystalline state.
 The alpha-form is colorless pillars, unstable at room temperature, and stable toward sunlight.
 The beta-form is yellow pillars, stable at room temperature, and gradually turns red upon irradiation of sunlight.
 Usually 4-nitrophenol exists as a mixture of these two forms.

 In solution, 4-nitrophenol has a dissociation constant (pKa) of 7.15 at 25 °C.

 Preparation

 From phenol

 4-Nitrophenol can be prepared by nitration of phenol using dilute nitric acid at room temperature.
 The reaction produces a mixture of 2-nitrophenol and 4-nitrophenol.

 Uses

 pH indicator

 4-Nitrophenol can be used as a pH indicator.
 A solution of 4-nitrophenol appears colorless below pH 5.4 and yellow above pH 7.5.
 This color-changing property makes this compound useful as a pH indicator.

 The yellow color of the 4-nitrophenolate form (or 4-nitrophenoxide) is due to a maximum of absorbance at 405 nm (ε = 18.3 to 18.4 mM−1 cm−1 in strong alkali).
 In contrast, 4-nitrophenol has a weak absorbance at 405 nm (ε = 0.2 mM−1 cm−1).

 The isosbestic point for 4-nitrophenol/4-nitrophenoxide is at 348 nm, with ε = 5.4 mM−1 cm−1.